Kat2800/Mojito/README.md

    - ❌ Fix Settings app
    - ❌ bluetooth spam
    - ❌ Fix all the exit buttons
-   - ✔️ Plugin and app support
+   - ✔️ Plugins and apps support

 ### Under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) Licence 📄
   #### What you cannot do: ❌<br>